Buddy Lazier: 1989–90

 In 1989, Lazier attempted to qualify for his first CART Indy Car World Series race, the Indianapolis 500.
 Lazier drove the No. 35 Lazier Racing March 87C-Cosworth DFX.
 Lazier crashed in practice and failed to qualify for the race.
 Lazier later drove for Gary Trout Motorsports in the No. 23 March 87C-Cosworth DFX at the season-ending Champion Spark Plug 300 at Laguna Seca Raceway.
 Lazier again failed to qualify for the race.
 In 1990, Lazier first competed at the Indianapolis 500.
 Lazier drove for Hemelgarn Racing in the No. 91 Lola T88/00-Buick.
 Lazier crashed his primary car in practice but was able to provisionally qualify for the race in his back-up car.
 At the beginning of Bump Day, Lazier was the slowest car in the field.
 John Paul Jr. bumped Lazier from the field and Lazier ultimately failed to qualify.
 Lazier drove a partial season for Hemelgarn, moving to the team's No. 71 car.
 Lazier qualified for his first 500-mile race at the Marlboro 500 at Michigan International Speedway in the No. 24 Penske PC17-Buick for Arciero Racing.
 Lazier started and finished in 26th, retiring from the race early on due to a gearbox problem.
-Lazier achieved a best finish of 12th place at the Molson Indy Vancouver at Concord Pacific Place, scoring his only championship point of 1990 – a result which scored him 29th place in the final standings.
+Lazier achieved a best finish of twelfth place at the Molson Indy Vancouver at Concord Pacific Place, scoring his only championship point of 1990 – a result which scored him 29th place in the final standings.

 1991

 For 1991, Lazier drove for various teams in various cars.
 Lazier first drove for Dale Coyne Racing in the No. 90 Lola T88/00-Cosworth DFX at the season-opening Gold Coast IndyCar Grand Prix at the Surfers Paradise Street Circuit.
 Lazier started 24th, but his race lasted just over a lap due to suspension failure.
 Lazier moved to Todd Walther Racing and the No. 44 Lola Cars T89/00-Cosworth DFS at the Toyota Grand Prix of Long Beach.
-Lazier started in 26th place, but retired after 8 laps due to an engine failure.
+Lazier started in 26th place, but retired after eight laps due to an engine failure.
 Lazier returned to Hemelgarn Racing at the Indianapolis 500 in the No. 71 Lola T90/00-Buick.
 Lazier qualified for the race for the first time, starting 23rd.
-On the first lap of the race, Gary Bettenhausen got sideways in turn 1 and Lazier hit the outside wall in avoidance; he continued to the pit lane where he retired due to accident damage.
+On the first lap of the race, Gary Bettenhausen got sideways in the first turn and Lazier hit the outside wall in avoidance; he continued to the pit lane where he retired due to accident damage.
 Lazier was credited with a 33rd-place finish.